pytask-dev/pytask/docs/tutorials/beginners_guide/how_to_parametrize_a_task.rst

 .. important::

-    This example illustrates that it is only important to use ``"produces"`` inside the signature to make pytask aware that the task produces a file.
-It is not necessary to use the argument as an argument to the function.
+    This example illustrates that it is only important to use ``"produces"`` and ``depends_on`` as well inside the signature to make pytask aware that the task produces or depends on a file.
+It is not necessary to use the argument inside the function.

 Un-parametrized dependencies